 However, we also made it clear we wanted no surprises.
 So, if he was having difficulty in a class for whatever reason, we wanted him to own that and talk to us about it.
 We expected honesty and his best effort; we did not expect or demand all As.

 It was a healthy shift in our parenting.
-It kept us out of the day-to-day and gave him ownership of his academics to set a course for his future, not ours.
+It kept us out of the day-to-day and gave him ownership of his academics to set a course for his future success, not ours.

 It also was important for me to share with my son the “why” behind my decision.
 The electronic gradebook gave me access to everything I needed to ensure he managed his calendar wisely, completed assignments on time, studied for tests, etc., so I probably could have continued micromanaging his academic success in high school.